standoge/encuentra-24-ETL/README.md

 Notebook is structured by sections.
 * Includes init instructions (dependencies, global configurations)
 * Functions section, where are defined all functions used.
+* The extraction section where `Selenium` instance is executed and the instructions used

 Relevant cell has its respective text to explain what is happening.
+All `xpaths` used are defined in xpath.yml file and are extracted dynamically with a function.

 ## Transformation 🔩
+Pending...

+## Load 🗃
 Pending...

 ---